Darron Gibson: Republic of Ireland

 Gibson first represented the Republic of Ireland at under-17 level.
 Then during the 2005–06 season he captained both the Republic of Ireland under-19 and under-21 squads.
 On 14 November 2006, he also played for Republic of Ireland B in a 0–0 draw against Scotland B. In 2007, Gibson was included in several senior Republic of Ireland squads for Euro 2008 qualifiers, before he eventually made his debut in a 4–0 win against Denmark.
 During the away friendly, he came on as half-time substitute, replacing Andy Reid.
 In the 54th minute, Gibson fired a shot from outside the penalty area that the Danish keeper, Jesper Christiansen, could only palm away, allowing Shane Long to follow up and score the Republic's third goal.
 Gibson won his second full cap on 8 September 2007 in an away match against Slovakia.
 The Euro 2008 qualifier, which finished as a 2–2 draw, saw him again used as substitute, this time replacing Aiden McGeady after 61 minutes.

 Gibson made his first start for the Republic of Ireland national team in a 1–0 win at home to Cyprus on 15 October 2008.
 After Steven Reid dropped out of the Irish squad due to injury, Gibson was called up to provide extra physicality in the centre of the Irish midfield.
 Manager Giovanni Trapattoni also cited Gibson's confidence on the football pitch as the reason for choosing him ahead of Liam Miller and Andy Reid.
-On 8 February 2011, Gibson scored his first goal for his country, a shot from long range in a 3–0 victory over Wales in the first match of the 2011 Nations Cup.
+On 8 February 2011, Gibson scored his first and only goal for his country, a shot from long range in a 3–0 victory over Wales in the first match of the 2011 Nations Cup.